David-Worboys/Black-DVD-Archiver/README.md

 The video cutter panel is where a video is displayed, edit points are set and where a DVD image button image is selected.

-**If the video is interlaced the image might appear to have jagged lines hrough it.
+**If the video is interlaced, the image might appear to have jagged lines through it.
 This is normal and will not show on DVD play back**

 The scroll bar is used to quickly move through the video.
 The scrollbar handle is clicked and dragged left or right